 Most of these small towns are fairly close together, at least the way Italians drive.
 My hosts seem to know everyone wherever they go so I am constantly being introduced to more people – and I’m still trying to remember the names of this family!
 Now I just point, smile, and try to keep up.
 I find my Italian is getting better and I’m now able to understand everyone fairly well.
 Just don’t ask me to speak it back, as they all laugh, mouths hidden behind clasped hands.

-It is encircled by walls and fortifications; a wonderful place to explore with lots of tiny medieval alleyways and Renaissance churches.
-I’d like to spend more time here.
-Today the town was quiet; they tell me I timed my trip well; that November is the only time of year (November) to visit without being overwhelmed by tourists.
-A cousin has a little restaurant on the square.
-When he heard I like to cook, he gave me a tour of their tiny kitchen and then served us steaming plates of food warming us from inside out.
+It is encircled by walls and fortifications; a wonderful place to explore with lots of tiny medieval alleyways and Renaissance churches and I’d like to spend more time here.
+Today the town was quiet; they tell me I timed my trip well; that November is the only time of year to visit without being overwhelmed by tourists.
+A cousin has a little restaurant on the square, and when he heard I like to cook, gave me a tour of a tiny kitchen and then served steaming plates of food warming us from inside out.
 We started with the local vino nobile di Montepulciano, or “the king of all wines.”
 Multiple courses followed: pork, winter greens, custard… there is a huge black truffle of which I cannot imagine the cost, as it is the size of a child’s fist.
 Everyone keeps grating it onto things – wonderful on the yellow eggy pasta.
-I’ve had so much fine food with all the truffles, vinegar’s, and cheeses that I’m starting to crave a burger.
-We zoomed past a McDonalds today and I found myself having inappropriate fantasies about French fries.
+I’ve had so much fine food with all the truffles, vinegar, and cheeses that I’m starting to crave a burger.
+We zoomed past a McDonalds’ today and I found myself having inappropriate fantasies about French fries.

-After lunch we walked around the town.
-Long and skinny, it stretches lazily across a ridge, with lots of chilly walking up a long winding street called the Corso.
+After lunch, we walked around the town.
+Long and skinny, it stretches lazily across a ridge, with lots of chilly clambering up a long winding street called the Corso.
 The stones lead us up into the main square, or Piazza Grande, at the top of the hill.
 In July there is Cantiere Internazionale d’Arte, an arts festival created by the German composer Hans Werner Henze.
 In August there are two festivals: the Bruscello, when hordes of actors reenact scenes from the town’s turbulent history, and the Bravio delle Botti, on the last Sunday in August, when there is a parade through the streets followed by a barrel race and a banquet to end the day.

-Our explorations were followed by a visit to a great enoteca inside a 14th century fortezza at the edge of town, where more wine was consumed, fortunately followed by more walking.
+Our explorations were followed by a visit to a great enoteca inside a 14th-century fortezza at the edge of town, where more wine was consumed, fortunately, followed by more walking.
 This area reminds me of California wine country: very hilly, and the locals or Poliziani are obsessed with wine and food.
 It seems everyone has bottles of vino nobile under their stairs.
 The only problem with these hilltop towns is they catch the full brunt of the wind and it was quite cool and showery.
-Still, I think I’m in love, and would like to spend more time here, but this has become my “cruise ship” version of Italy; I am told we must keep moving.
+Still, I think I’m in love and would like to spend more time here, but this has become my “cruise ship” version of Italy; I am told we must keep moving.
 Soon we are whizzing down more winding roads to Montalcino.
 I can’t keep the people straight, and now they are throwing in all these towns with similar names!
-Wine, cheese, food, Fiat, Italian, zoom, zoom – my mind is mush.
+Wine, cheese, food, Fiat, Italian, woosh, zoom – my mind is mush.

 The road wound through olive groves, and before we reached the town, we parked our car in Castelnuovo dell’Abate and walked down to the abbey of Sant’Antimo, a local’s trick to save the hefty parking fee.
 The abbey was built in 1118, and you don’t have to be a catholic to remain spellbound by the wonderful Romanesque temple; one of the finest in all of Tuscany.
 We walked through and listened to the French monks, a Gregorian chant bouncing off the walls and floating into the corners.
 Light streamed in through the windows, setting one of the alabaster carvings of Daniel in the Lion’s Den aglow.
 It was hauntingly beautiful, and I had to wander off for a few minutes to collect myself, once again running my hands across the travertine, thinking of all the people that had done the same in the last 889 years; the love, the happiness, the sorrow… history under my fingertips.
 I wished my feet were bare.

 It seems every city in Italy has a signature wine, and here it is Brunello, which I really enjoy.
 This town is talking to my soul.
 Maybe I was just overwhelmed, but sitting in this tiny, incredibly old house, surrounded by happy people, the vino seemed fantastic.
 I could never be a wine buyer, as I’d get swept up in the spirit of things and end up importing bottles that were much less impressive at home in a Portland condominium.
 If it weren’t for all the walking, I would truly be nervous about getting back into the car, but I take some solace in knowing that I am well-padded by the ladies in the rear seat.

 A bit more food and it was time for another cold walk.
 They took us up onto the walls for an unforgettable view of the valley below, lit in a patchwork of moving light from passing clouds.
-Standing in the wind, another memory forged, a mental photo for future meditations.
+Standing in the wind, another memory was forged, a mental photo for future meditations.